-Policy statement and principals
+Policy statement and principles

-Longhoughton C of E Primary School fully recognises its responsibility for safeguarding and promoting the welfare of children
+Longhoughton CE Primary School fully recognises its responsibility for safeguarding and promoting the welfare of children

-This policy is one of a series in the school's safeguarding portfolio which includes for example
+This policy is one of a series in the school's safeguarding portfolio which includes for example:

-- Staff Code of Conduct (LA Document)
+- Staff behaviour/code of conduct

 - Physical intervention and the use of reasonable force

 - Behaviour

-- Intimate Care
+- Personal and intimate care

 - Complaints procedure

-- Anti Bullying
+- Tackling bullying

 - Whistleblowing

 - SEND

-- Missing children

-- Recruitment and selection
+- Recruitment and selection (this document will reference your single central record which is statutory)

 - Managing allegations

-- Grievance and disciplinary
+- Staff discipline, grievance and disciplinary

-- Staff/pupil online communication

-- Mobile Devices
+- Mobile devices

-- Confidentiality and information sharing
+- Children Missing Education

-- Relationships & Sex Education\
+- Relationships & Sex education

 Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
-Ofsted inspecting-safeguarding 2019